FREQUENTLY ASKED QUESTIONS — HOME RUN ACADEMIC CLASSES

 Do I have to pay tuition on a monthly payment plan?

 Parents have two choices of tuition payments.
 Parents may pay tuition either in eight monthly payments or one annual payment of tuition prior to the beginning of the school year at a considerable savings off the monthly tuition price.
 When parents register their students, they indicate on the registration form which payment plan they have chosen.
-The registration fee is paid at the time of registration—before July 31, the book fee is paid on or before the first day of classes in August, and the tuition is paid by whichever of the two payment plans the family chooses.
+The registration fee and any placement tests as well as the writing workshop for new English students are paid at the time of registration—before July 31, the book fee and science lab fees are paid on or before the first day of classes in August, and the tuition is paid by whichever of the two payment plans the family chooses.

 What are the steps to enrolling a new student?

 A complete list is on the website.
-Briefly, parents and new student(s) need to complete the application form along with the answers to the family conference questions.
-Please also mail to Mrs. Sellner in advance of the conference, the completed registration form and check, the Participation Agreement, the Policies Agreement, the notarized Medical Release along with the student’s essay.
+Briefly, parents and new student(s) need to complete the application form.
+Please also mail to Mrs. Sellner in advance of the new student conference, the completed registration form and check, the Participation Agreement, the Policies Agreement, the notarized Medical Release along with the student’s essay.
 The new student essay should be written without assistance on one of the following topics: 1) Describe any mission activities in which you have participated; 2) Describe your relationship with Jesus Christ; or 3) Describe a person who has influenced your life positively including the ways he or she has influenced you.
 While middle school students should write at least one well-developed paragraph, high school students should write at least three well-developed paragraphs.
-Once Mrs. Sellner receives those and the letter of recommendation from your pastor, Mrs. Sellner will call to schedule a family conference.
+Once Mrs. Sellner receives those and the letter of recommendation from your pastor, Mrs. Sellner will call or email to schedule a family conference.
 Mrs. Sellner will schedule the math interview and/or English placement test(s) at the mutual convenience of the family and the tester(s) following the conference with the parents, the new student, Mrs. Sellner, Mrs. Trapani, and one board member.

 Where do the classes meet?